ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 </div>

 Pick a name that's appropriate for your client.
-We can also set-up the redirect URI here.
+We can also set up the redirect URI here.
 This is the URI where the user will be redirected to after logging in on the authorization server.
 It's important that this matches the URL in our Angular configuration later.
 The supported account types option depends on who should be able to log in to your app.